BREAKFAST BUNDLE DEAL FROM NATURAL GROCERS®

 Celebrate Mother's Day with free pancakes and more!

-LAKEWOOD, Colo., May 5, 2022 /PRNewswire/ -- Just in time for Mother's Day, shoppers in Jonesboro, AR, can stock up on breakfast staples at Natural Grocers®, with a delicious "$5 Breakfast Bundle" deal.
+LAKEWOOD, Colo., May 5, 2022 /PRNewswire/ -- Just in time for Mother's Day, shoppers in Springfield, MO, can stock up on breakfast staples at Natural Grocers®, with a delicious "$5 Breakfast Bundle" deal.

 BUY BACON & EGGS: GET THE PANCAKES FREE